knime/knime-python/org.knime.python3.nodes/documentation.md

 10. Build your first configuration dialog!

     In `my_extension.py`, uncomment the definitions of parameters (marked by the "Tutorial Step 10" comment).
-Restart your KNIME Analytics Platform, and you should be able to double-click the node and see configurable parameters - congrats!
+Restart your KNIME Analytics Platform, re-drag your node from the node repository into the workflow, and you should be able to double-click the node and see configurable parameters - congrats!

     Take a minute to see how the names, descriptions, and default values compare between their definitions in `my_extension.py` and the node dialog.

 11. Add your first port!

     To add a second input table to the node, follow these steps (marked by the "Tutorial Step 11" comment):

     1. Uncomment the `@knext.input_table` decorator.
     2. Change the `configure` method's definition to reflect the changes in the schema.
     3. Change the `execute` method to reflect the addition of the second input table.